@blazediff/bin

 Global Installation

-- Flexible output: Save diff images or get exit codes
+- Flexible Output: Save diff/similarity maps or get exit codes

 Options: